MattiaLancellotti/scripts/README.md

 **GNU Bash**, while some others can be executed by your */bin/sh* that in my case is **Dash**.
-Instead of just moving files around and creating complicated logic through scripts and makefiles I decided that a simple but powerful approach was the way to go, that's why you also need **stow** that links files around your file system.
+Instead of just moving files around and creating complicated logic through scripts and makefiles I decided that a simple but powerful approach was the way to go, that's why you also need **GNU Stow** that links files around your file system.

 ### Installation
 To easily install these scripts, I created a Makefile that tries to